-Deciphering the evolution of the alluvial fans between 21°S and 25°S – the interplay between climatic and tectonic control
+Phase 1 (2016/2 – 2020/1): Deciphering the evolution of the alluvial fans between 21°S and 25°S – the interplay between climatic and tectonic control

 Within this project the PhD study of our scientific employee Janek Walk is settled.
 On the one hand his focus is on the remote sensing-based geomorphological analysis.
 On the other hand he is working on the exposure dating of the various alluvial fan surfaces using in-situ produced cosmogenic nuclides.
 Melanie Bartz, our colleague from the working group for Geoarchaeology, Coastal Morphology and Geochronology, specializes in the dating of alluvial fan sediments using optically stimulated luminescence, for short OSL, and electron spin resonance, for short ESR.

 Following an introductory workshop of the CRC 1211 at Hornitos, longer field work was carried out in March 2017 in the northern part of the study area, supported by two Chilean colleagues.
 In addition to the geomorphological mapping of several alluvial fans and the associated catchments, numerous sediment and rock samples were obtained for the various dating procedures.
 The samples are currently being processed.

 In March and April as well as in September 2018, we conducted further field campaigns with a focus on the southern part of the study area between Antofagasta and Taltal.
 Several interesting and well-developed coastal alluvial fans were included into the research.Copyright: J. Walk

 The exciting impressions from the field work motivated us to offer a student excursion to northern Chile in the summer of 2018.